NSkhaldi/Content_processor/README.md

     *  data: contains the data source data for the first part and for the tests
     *  scripts: contains the log generation simulator and the log processing script
     *  aktools: The package containig the processing tools and conf file
-    *  tests: containing the tests
+    *  tests: containing simplistic tests
-    *  output: contains the generated log data
+    *  output: contains the generated
-    *  docs: contains a jupyter notebook and its pdf file

 *  Files
    *   README.md